melezhik/swat/README.md

     # you even may to use regexps here:
     regexp: what about (me|you)
-        and finaly the last one
+        and finally the last one

     end: